SampadaKaranjit/react-design-patterns/README.md

-# react-design-patterns
+# React: Design Patterns

-Examples on how to use various design patterns in react
+This application shows how to use Composition and Partially Applied design patterns in react